mosh666/PSmediaManager/docs/modules.md

 - Keep cross-cutting concerns (logging, UI) out of the core.
 - Add new services under `Classes/Services` when logic grows beyond simple functions.
 - Use `Write-PSmmHost` (exported from the core module) instead of raw `Write-Host` so shutdown messaging, analyzer suppressions, and UI parity remain intact.
+- For storage operations, prefer using `StorageService` class directly for better testability.

+Storage Documentation:

+- See [Storage Drive Management](storage.md) for comprehensive documentation on storage subsystem architecture, configuration, and usage patterns.

 ## PSmm.Logging